 So, in effect, one size does fit all, allowing you to be evidence based across your clients (in contrast to the impractical notion that you can learn an evidence based approach for each diagnosis on a seemingly ever-growing list).

-It is evidence based because of the six RCTs that found significant benefits for both clients and therapists when feedback was part of the work — regardless of the theoretical orientations of the therapists or the diagnoses of the clients.
+It is evidence based because of the seven RCTs that found significant benefits for both clients and therapists when feedback was part of the work — regardless of the theoretical orientations of the therapists or the diagnoses of the clients.

 More importantly, PCOMS is evidence based at the individual client-therapist level.
 PCOMS focuses you on the present evidence of effectiveness with the client in your office right now.
 In other words, it is evidence based practice one client at a time.
 Try a free trial of our PCOMS based software.